Shapley, Weyl, Buterin, Freedman, Spinoza, Leibniz, and Kant

 – that in order to be efficient, the number of votes cast needs to be proportional to the utility gained by the measure in question, and that the degree of linear factor relating those two values be independent of utility itself.

-This efficiency is only tangentially related to the population size NN, and rationality.
+This efficiency is only tangentially related to the population size , and rationality.
 The underlying optimality of QV is invariant to all or most other variables and assumptions which are quickly made in most other propositions

-The proof is like 40 pages of supplemental appendices, and when presenting at the Becker Friedman Institute (where he slayed),17 Weyl underscored that QV's optimality hinges largely on the fair assumption that we have large NN.
+The proof is like 40 pages of supplemental appendices, and when presenting at the Becker Friedman Institute (where he slayed),17 Weyl underscored that QV's optimality hinges largely on the fair assumption that we have large .

-For small NN, welfare lost by QV relative to the optimum is very small, while other methods such as 1p1v may easily be 100%.
+For small , welfare lost by QV relative to the optimum is very small, while other methods such as 1p1v may easily be 100%.
 The "optimum" as defined by defined by Vickrey, Clark, and Groves in the 70s18 which is extremely sensitive to collusion, even by small groups, and which requires large & highly uncertain real world costs like dollars, rather than voice credits.

 Weyl points out that the Federalist papers urge that democracy be a mechanism to ensure maximal utility; an instrument to augment culture, not the reverse we live in today, let alone theserpentine dystopia required to satiate the problematic assumptions of other mechanisms.